 The South Dakota Birding Festival @ Fort Randall has all the makings of a weekend event that holds something for everyone interested in birds found in or passing through the great lakes region of South Dakota.
 The area boasts at least 322 species of birds of which 164 are breeding species.
 Experts also tell us that in May there will still be many migratory birds in the area.

 Grab your binoculars and make plans to attend the

 With birding you never know what you might find.
-Last winter Snowy owls descended on the Lake Andes Wildlife Refuge area in unprecedented numbers and attracted hundreds of visitors.
-Another highlight of a previous festival was a Western grebe paired with a Clark’s grebe.
+The highlight of a previous festival was a Western grebe paired with a Clark’s grebe.
 Clark’s grebes are rare enough, but to see one paired with a Western grebe was very special.
 A Least bittern was seen and photographed when it “froze” mere feet from the edge of the walking path.
 Many more were heard out in the marsh.
 Adult Bald eagles and their eaglets were photographed and observed at their nest.
 Other birds observed included: Green heron, Hooded merganser, Stilt sandpiper, Whip-poor-wil, Eastern screech owl, Red-bellied woodpecker, Great-crested flycatcher, Bell’s vireo, Palm warbler, American redstart, Ovenbird, Rose-breasted grosbeak and Bobolink.

 Registration is in Pickstown, SD.